 - Payments are not like in most western markets where credit cards are widespread

 37.6% of Chinese consumers regularly increase their knowledge of the brand through websites.
-The Chinese market is changing a lot but one thing that is certain: selling online is a strategy to adopt.
+The Chinese market is changing a lot but one thing is certain: selling online is a strategy to adopt.

 Brand awareness is essential when selling online in China

-Before you enter the Chinese market, you need to be aware of the differences between the Chinese market and the other ones.
+Before you enter the Chinese market, you need to be aware of the differences between the Chinese business culture and the market and the other ones.
 The market is different because the customer’s habits and consumption concepts are not the same as in Western countries.
 Chinese people care about quality.
 With the rising affluence, they are ready to pay for high-end products, even if they are expensive.

 It concerns completely another digital marketing strategy when you are going to sell online in China, because Chinese netizens don’t use Google, Facebook, Twitter, YouTube, or any other social platforms you are already familiar with.
-They use WeChat, Weibo, Xiaohongshu etc. So if you want to sell online in China, you have to get the awareness of all those social media platforms and marketplace platforms.
+They use WeChat, Weibo, Xiaohongshu etc. So if you want to sell online in China, you have to get familiar with all those social media platforms and marketplace platforms.

-WeChat and Weibo are two of the most popular social platforms in China, in fact, with Douyin, the 3 apps lead the social media market space.
-They are playing a very important role in Chinese modern lives
+WeChat and Weibo are two of the most popular social platforms in China, in fact, with Douyin and Xiaohongshu, the 4 apps lead the social media market space.
+They are playing a very important role in Chinese modern lives.

 Weibo is an open social platform, with more than 550 million users.
 The characteristic of Weibo is mass broadcasting.
 Since everyone on Weibo is free to see others, this social network is also a center for KOLs’ activities.

 Companies on Weibo can communicate with their fans, announce their new products, and any other interactions in order to boost their brand awareness.
-Chinese companies as well as global firms such as L’Oréal, Cartier, Louis Vuitton, or Coca-Cola have an official account.
+Chinese companies as well as global firms such as L’Oréal, Cartier, Louis Vuitton, and Coca-Cola all have an official account.
 It is without a doubt a powerful marketing platform.